-Bribery of witnesses is covered under California Penal Code Sections 137 and 138.
-A “bribe” is basically described as when a witness changes their testimony, or makes an agreement to not appear at a trail in exchange for money or anything of value.
+California Penal Code Sections 137 and 138, which address witness bribery, underscore the seriousness of this crime.
+A “bribe” is when a witness alters their testimony or agrees not to appear at a trial in exchange for money or something of value.
+This is a significant violation of the law and can have severe consequences.

-It's possible to be convicted of a bribery offense if you offer a bribe to a witness, or when a witness accepts a bribe.
-Penal Code Section 137 criminalizes the act of attempting to give, or promises to give a witness something in exchange for not testifying or lying under oath to benefit someone else.
+It's possible to be convicted of a bribery offense if you offer a bribe to a witness or if a witness accepts a bribe.
+Penal Code Section 137 criminalizes the act of attempting to give or promising to give a witness something in exchange for not testifying or lying under oath to benefit someone else.

 It also covers the unlawful act of attempting to blackmail or threaten a witness.
 California Penal Code Section 138 primarily covers the act of a witness accepting a bribe.
 A witness also violates California law when they accept something of value.